0xProject/0x-docs/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity.md

 :::

 :::tip
-Prefer to see a code demo and watch a video instead?
-Checkout the [Next.js 0x Demo App](https://github.com/0xProject/0x-nextjs-demo-app) and related [walk-through video](https://www.youtube.com/watch?v=P1ECx9zKQiU) that shows best practices for implementing indicative pricing and firm quotes.
+Prefer to see a code demo and watch a video?
+Checkout the [Next.js 0x Demo App](https://github.com/0xProject/0x-nextjs-demo-app) and [video](https://www.youtube.com/watch?v=P1ECx9zKQiU) for best practices implementing indicative pricing and firm quotes.
 :::